Stable high-order cubature formulas for experimental data: Proposed Methods

 \end{enumerate}

-Note that for $K = \dim \mathbb{P}_d(\R^q) < N$ the SLE \eqref{eq:ex-cond-system} becomes underdetermined.
+Recall that \eqref{eq:ex-cond-system} becomes underdetermined for $K = \dim \mathbb{P}_d(\R^q) < N$.
 In this case, Lemma \ref{lem:solution-space} ensures that \eqref{eq:ex-cond-system} induces an $(N-K)$-dimensional affine linear subspace of solutions $W$.
 Every element $\mathbf{w} \in W$ results in a CF with DoE $d$.
-The two methods below, resulting in $\ell^1$- and LS-CFs, aim to determine an element $\mathbf{w} \in W$ which also yields good stability properties.
+The two methods below, aim to determine a vector of weights $\mathbf{w} \in W$ that also yields favorable stability properties.
+That is, $\kappa(\mathbf{w})$ should be as small as possible.
+Note that $\kappa(\mathbf{w}) \geq I[1]$ with equality if and only if all weights are nonnegative.